hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 ### Applied to interactive elements

 If the popover is applied to an element that is interactive (e.g., a button, a link, an input) or that contains interactive elements as children, the "wrapping" `:toggle` element must be rendered as a generic `<div>` instead of a `<button>` to avoid nesting interactive elements (not accessible).
-To achieve that, you have to set `@toggleContainsInteractive` to `true` (in this case you have to use "soft" event listeners for the toggle):
+To achieve this, set `@toggleContainsInteractive` to `true` (in this case you have to use "soft" event listeners for the toggle):

 ```handlebars
 <Hds::PopoverPrimitive